 “In rural Alaska, our shelves will never be empty so long as we protect our waters and our land.”

-Represented by Earthjustice attorneys based in Anchorage and Juneau, a number of Yukon-Kuskokwim Tribes have waged a years-long battle to protect their river and force Donlin Gold and government agencies to follow the law.
+Represented by Earthjustice attorneys based in Anchorage and Juneau, a number of Yukon-Kuskokwim Tribes have been waging a battle to protect their river and the region and force Donlin Gold and government agencies to follow the law.

 - Akiak Native Community